 Conveyor Technology: Conveyor technology has become intelligent and today, facilitates bulk equipment handling at the digital level, reducing user intervention considerably.
 In what is known as intelligent track-and-trace, AI-powered robots are pre-trained to identify components along the belt and apply user-defined actions.
 AI & Machine Learning enable robots to self-learn process functionalities from user actions, allowing for unattended handling of food along the belt-drive.
 Also, integration with sensors, piston fillers etc. helps robots act on individual components, enabling customization, monitoring, and real-time diagnostics — bringing smart technology to what was traditionally linear, ‘assembly line’ robotics in conveyor systems.

 AP Automation: move over paper!
 E-invoicing is the industry standard in today’s era of digitalization.
+Automating invoice processing is now the norm rather than the exception for forward-looking companies.
 AP automation or invoice processing software, built on an Intelligent Process Automation platform, enables automatic handling of vendor invoices.
 Embedded AI & Machine Learning technologies enable straight-through processing of these source documents with little manual effort so businesses have the benefit of getting quick access to accurate data for use in their ERPs.
-Companies in the food sector have been getting immediate returns from this kind of automation, not to mention the healthy cash flows that come in as a result of cost-effective document processing.
+Companies in the food sector have been getting immediate returns from this kind of advanced technology and automation, not to mention the healthy cash flows that come in as a result of cost-effective document processing.
 As a matter of fact, Canada’s largest dairy food processor makes the perfect case for why mission critical processes like accounts payable should be automated.

 Sensors and Embedded Systems: one of the many growing applications of this technology is in the area of food testing and quality control.
 Managing microbial contamination is a critical requirement in the food industry.
 With sensor technology, the time taken to detect adulteration in a food sample before it is packaged & marketed is reduced, improving quality assurance standards considerably.
 Dynamic testing of food samples allows for early detection of bacterial spoilage and timely halt in production, so that only the contaminated sample of a batch can be discarded, saving companies thousands in food spoilage costs.